Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

-“The date and time each unit was sold, exchanged, of otherwise disposed of,”
+“The date and time each unit was sold, exchanged, or otherwise disposed of,”

 “The FMV of each unit at the time of sale, exchange, or disposition, and the amount of money or the FMV of property received for each unit.”

-Tools to help you with a crypto tax audit
+How to get through a crypto tax audit

-The easiest way to prepare for any potential audit is to purchase a crypto tax service with audit support, like our VIP crypto tax plan.
+The easiest way to prepare for any potential audit is to purchase crypto tax software with audit support, like our VIP crypto tax plan.
 You can leverage our audit experience to help you respond quickly to the IRS instead of trying to put together materials on your own.

-For the more complex audit questions, you need to be able to show proof that your tax calculation tracks all cost bases for your audit trail.
-Having a CPA on hand will help you respond with details about your lending activities and margin trading.
+For the more complex audit questions, you need to be able to show proof that your crypto tax calculations track all cost bases for your crypto audit trail.
+Having a crypto CPA on hand will help you respond with details about your crypto lending and margin trading.
 It will help immensely to have crypto tax experts who have successfully guided individuals through audits before.